austeane/qdrill/README.md

 This is starting from a boilerplate svelte app on vercel, and will become the following

 ## Overview
 QDrill is a web-based application designed to be a sports drill bank and practice planning tool for a niche sport.
 The application will allow users to create, manage, and share drills, as well as plan practices.
 The user experience (UX) is a high priority, with an emphasis on smooth, responsive interactions and a modern design.
-The application is expected to handle up to a few hundred concurrent users and will be built with a combination of SvelteKit (frontend) and Python (backend).
+The application is expected to handle up to a few hundred concurrent users and will be built with a combination of SvelteKit (frontend) and SvelteKit (backend).

 ## Technology Stack
 - **Frontend**: Svelte with SvelteKit
-- **Backend**: Python (using Flask or Django)
+- **Backend**: SvelteKit
-- **Database**: SQLite (for lightweight, server-side data storage)
+- **Database**: Vercel Postgres
 - **Deployment**: Hosted on Vercel with a custom domain (e.g., qdrill.app)
 - **Testing**:
   - **Frontend**: Jest for unit testing, with potential use of Cypress for end-to-end testing.